|Purchasing Analyst II|

 Knowledge of the sources of supply, local vendors, market and price trends.

-Knowledge of state and local purchasing laws and regulations.
+Knowledge of federal, state and local purchasing laws and regulations.

 Knowledge of the supply and equipment needs of City-Parish departments and agencies.